Updated on: 10/13/2021

 If you do not already have an attorney giving you this important information, follow these tips.
 If you have an experienced attorney representing you, they will explain the do's and don't's to you.
 It is highly recommended to consult with an attorney before deciding to handle your case on your own.
 Most people do not understand the unfair tactics that insurance adjustors use.

 Get the basic information.
-Before you get started with the interview, write down the name, address, and phone number of the insurance adjustor and insurance company.
+Before you get started with the interview, write down the name, address, and phone number of the insurance adjustor and insurance company after the accident.

 Give the basic information: Provide your full name, address, and telephone number to the adjuster.

 If possible, record the conversation: If you can’t record it, take detailed notes.
 If you will be recording the conversation, Washington State law states that you must get the other person’s consent.

 Find out about witnesses: Ask the adjustor if he is aware of any witnesses to the accident.

 Tell the truth.
 It is imperative that you are truthful at all times during the interview.
 Lying or exaggerating can harm the claim.